-If you are not suffering from any underlying medical conditions, the swelling is most likely caused by a misalignment of your knee joint that leads to the build-up of excess fluid at your knee.
-An orthotic treatment can correct the misalignment to increase and restore blood flow, nutrients and waste material to and from your knee.
-Thereafter, the swelling will dissipate accordingly.
+If you are not suffering from any underlying medical conditions, the swelling is most likely caused by a misalignment of your knee joint.
+TLM's swollen knee treatment can correct the misalignment to increase and restore blood flow, nutrients and waste material to and from your knee.
+Thereafter, swelling will dissipate accordingly.

-If you are suffering from an underlying medical condition, an orthotic treatment can help alleviate the swelling by boosting your circulatory and lymphatic system to recover and preserve your mobility.
+If you are suffering from an underlying medical condition, TLM's swollen knee treatment can help to alleviate the swelling by boosting your circulatory and lymphatic system to recover and preserve your mobility.

 If the swelling persists for several days or is recurring, you should seek medical advice as soon as possible.

-An orthotic treatment will prevent the swelling from coming back by realigning your hip, knee and ankle alignment to boost circulation.
+An orthotic treatment will prevent swelling from coming back by realigning your hip-knee-ankle alignment to restore circulation around the knee.